microsoft/vscode-docker/README.md

 ### Docker Explorer

 The Docker extension contributes a Docker Explorer view to VS Code.
 The Docker Explorer lets you examine and manage Docker assets: containers, images, volumes, networks, and container registries.
-If the Azure Account extension is installed, you can browse your Azure Container Registries as well.

 The right-click menu provides access to commonly used commands for each type of asset.